madagra/madagra.github.io/_pages/home.md

 with Agile since I acted as Scrum Master of a team of 8 for over a year.

-- **Oct 2013- Oct 2016** - PhD in computational physics at Sorbonne University in Paris: simulations on high-temperature superconductors and a lot of writing, both scientific papers, a long [thesis](https://hal.archives-ouvertes.fr/tel-01478313v1), but in particular highly efficient parallel scientific software.
+- **Oct 2013- Oct 2016** - PhD in computational physics at Sorbonne University in Paris: simulations on high-temperature superconductors and a lot of writing, both scientific papers and a long [thesis](https://hal.archives-ouvertes.fr/tel-01478313v1) but especially highly efficient parallel scientific software.

 - **Sep 2011- Sep 2013** - Master in Physics of Complex Systems from the Polytechnic University of Turin with a thesis on material simulations for fuel cells